skoom21/O-Shell/README.md

 ## Acknowledgments

-- Special thanks to Robot Ahmed Shah for inspiration and guidance.
+- Special thanks to our mothers for inspiration and guidance.
+(HAPPY MOTHERS DAY)